GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 remote section appears in the file.

 gerrit.replicateOnStartup
-:	If true, replicates to all remotes on startup to ensure they
+:	If true, replicates from all remotes on startup to ensure they
 	are in-sync with this server.
 By default, false.

 gerrit.autoReload
-:	If true, automatically reloads replication destinations and settings
+:	If true, automatically reloads replication sources and settings
 	after `replication.config` file is updated, without the need to restart the replication plugin.
 When the reload takes place, pending replication events based on old settings are discarded.
 By default, false.